-As previously discussed, Rule 5.102 requires the sending state to retake an offender for a new felony or violent crime conviction after the offender's release from incarceration for the new crime.
-This may result in a considerable amount of time between when the crime occurs when the term of incarceration concludes and when the sending state retakes the offender and has the opportunity to impose its sanction for the violation for a new crime conviction occurring in another state.
+As previously discussed, Rule 5.102 requires the sending state to retake a supervised individual for a new felony or violent crime conviction after the individual's release from incarceration for the new crime.
+This can lead to a significant delay between the occurrence of the crime, the completion of the incarceration term, and the time when the sending state retakes the individual and imposes its sanction for the new crime conviction in another state.

 Rule 5.101-2 provides a discretionary process for a sending state to timely dispose of a violation for a new crime conviction occurring outside the sending state.
-This process is limited to offenders incarcerated for the new conviction, and the sentence for the new crime may satisfy or partially satisfy the sentence imposed for the violation.
-This requires the approval of the sentencing authority or releasing authority and consent of the offender.
-At its own expense, the sending state is required to establish procedures for conducting the violation hearing electronically or in-person and provide hearing results to the receiving state.
+A sentence of incarceration imposed on a supervised individual for a new crime committed outside the sending state during the compact period may fully or partially satisfy the sentence imposed by the sending state for the violation.
+This requires the approval of the sentencing authority or releasing authority and consent of the supervised individual.
+At its own expense, the sending state is required to establish procedures for conducting the violation hearing electronically or in person and provide hearing results to the receiving state.
 If the sentence for the new crime fully satisfies the sentence for the violation imposed, the sending state is no longer required to retake if Rules 5.102 and 5.103 apply.
 See Rule 5.101-2.